Mother holding young daughter outside in garden, next to Father with son on his back.

 The first step is to decide on the details for your NDIS plan meeting or plan reassessment.
 Would you like it to be in person or over the phone?

-This is your chance to really ask yourself some big questions.
+This is your chance to ask yourself some important questions.
 What are your goals?
+Have they changed?
 What would you like to achieve?
 What is stopping you or would make life easier?
 Give yourself time to really think it over.

 Start working on capturing your story in the Leap in! app early in the process so that you can feel relaxed and prepared in the lead up to your meeting.
 You can add information and come back to it any time – it’s all in one, safe and convenient place.